momochi000/typewar/README.md

 ---

 ## DONE

+#### REFACTOR: change skills into backbone models
++ Create a base skill
+  * Base skill is an interface that declares how skills are to be used
+  * Most skills consist of only data
+  * Skills will override their getters in order to accommodate difficulty adjustments
++ Change existing skills into backbone models that inherit from base
++ Adjust skill manager to initialize skill models correctly

 #### Setup system to collect typing data when the battle ends
 #### Play some audio hit on each keypress